hazeez/study/docs/statistics/Hypothesis_Testing_01.md

  \mathbf{H}_\mathbf{1}: \mu < 500
 $$

-We start with great enthusiasm to prove the null hypothesis wrong.

-!!!
-Remember
-	In hypothesis testing, the quest is to always prove the null hypothesis wrong!

 We took a sample size of 30 i.e `n=30` and found the mean is `499`.

 Ah! now comes the dilemma - whether we need to accept or reject the null hypothesis?
 The sample mean is just falling short by 1 from the population mean.
-We start cursing ourselves.

 We go into self-doubt if we have taken the correct sample size or what happens if the sample size is increased or worst case, should I have to repeat the experiment once again and my manager fires me for wasting the time and effort?

-So, what we are contemplating here is the probability of the evidence (sample picked) going wrong and becoming unfavorable to the null hypothesis.
+So, what we are contemplating here is the probability of the evidence (sample picked) being unfavorable to the null hypothesis.

 This probablility is called as the _p-value_

 If we say the _p_value_ or probability is `2%`, it means that our sample has `2%` chances of going wrong in rejecting the null hypothesis.

-If we say the _p_value_ or probability is `30%`, it means that our sample has `30%` chances of going wrong in rejecting the null hypothesis - and our chances of getting a promotion will be adversely impacted.
+If we say the _p_value_ or probability is `30%`, it means that our sample has `30%` chances of going wrong in rejecting the null hypothesis and our chances of getting a promotion will be adversely impacted.

 But, we are humans and we need to have a leeway (a threshold) for making some mistakes / error with the samples.

-This threshold is called the **level of significance**
+This threshold is called as the **level of significance**

-In other words, **level of significance** is the maximum level of risk that we may take in rejecting the null hypothesis while the null hypothesis is actually true.
+In other words, **level of significance** is the maximum level of risk (maximum acceptable probability - in statistical terms) that we may take in rejecting the null hypothesis while the null hypothesis is actually true.

-Level of significance is denoted by the letter - alpha
+Level of significance is denoted by the letter $\space\alpha$ (alpha)

-$$
-\alpha
-$$

 `alpha` is normally represented as `1%` or `5%` or `10%` etc.